llab305/O-RAN/xApp Examples/Ping-Pong-v.1/README.md

 # Python xapp frame
-Ping-Pong is a test for sending messages

-xapp_example_tlv is an xapp example rewritten based on ping-pong that also need routing table to active
+Ping-Pong is a test for sending messages and xapp_example_tlv is an xapp example rewritten based on ping-pong that also need routing table to active.

 # Running locally for ping-pong